Objectives and Competencies

 That students have developed the learning skills necessary to undertake further studies with a high degree of autonomy.

-The generic competencies of the University of Almeria, approved by the Governing Council on 17 July 2008, are as follows:
+The cross-curricular competencies of the University of Almeria, approved by the Governing Council on 17 June 2008, are as follows:

 Transversal competencies for all bachelor's degrees